AdityaKothari27/Querra/README.md

 - Select which sources to include in their research
 - Generate comprehensive reports based on selected sources
 - Export reports in various formats (PDF, DOCX, TXT)
-- Save reports to a knowledge base for future reference
+- Use own documents for search.

 ## Features